thomasmdickinson/lab-soc-about/policy/conduct.md

 Labyrinth.Social and lab-soc refer to the instance of Mastodon at https://labyrinth.social.

-This code of conduct applies to all lab-soc spaces, including public channels, private channels and direct messages, both online and off.
+This code of conduct applies to all labyrinth.social spaces, including public channels, private channels and direct messages, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the administrators.

 ## Administration